-When I'm on the hunt for a new rug, strolling through my local hardware store is not my first inclination, but hey now...that doesn't mean it shouldn't be.
-I recently was helping a friend decorate a new condo, and while on a Home Depot run for some essentials, we stumbled upon some really great rugs.
-She had her eye on a vintage-looking (read: pretty trendy) piece and though they didn't have the size she was looking for in-store, a sales associate helped her to special order what she needed.
+When I'm on the hunt for a new rug, strolling through my local hardware store is not my first inclination, but with options like these, maybe it should be.
+I was recently helping a friend decorate a new condo, and while on a Home Depot run for some essentials, we stumbled upon some really great rugs.
+She had her eye on a vintage-looking (read: pretty trendy) piece and though they didn't have the size she was looking for in-store, a sales associate helped her special order what she needed.

 This one might not be a total surprise, but it's also easy to forget.
 You might run to Home Depot when remodeling your kitchen or swapping out closet door knobs, but don't forget they have some pretty solid (albeit simple) options in store for DIY projects like refreshing furniture pieces.
 (They also have a much wider selection online, so it's worth digging around there, as well.)

-Blink and you'll miss them, but yes...you can find decorative mirrors and other small decor items at your local Home Depot.
-If your store is big enough, you may find an aisle—or part of an aisle—dedicated to some picks (like curtains, mirrors, table lamps and the like) from the brand's Home Decorators Collection.
+Blink and you might miss them, but yes...you can find decorative mirrors at your local Home Depot.
+If your store is big enough, you may find an aisle dedicated to stylish picks like this on-trend round version.

 Not every throw in stock at Home Depot is worthy of a style spotlight, but if you're willing to sift through the basic options, you can find some real standouts.
 This fuzzy number comes in five colors and is the perfect way to transition your home to fall.